Evarcha flagellaris: Description

-Evarcha flagellaris is small with looks that are typical for the genus.
+Evarcha flagellaris is small with features that are typical for the genus.
 The male has a carapace that is between 2.0 and 2.1 mm long and 1.5 and 1.6 mm wide.
 It is oval, high and sloping.
 The top is brown with an indistinct lighter streak in the middle, to the rear of which can be found dark patches made up of brown hairs.
 The eye field is black with white hairs at the front.
 White hairs can also be found on the spider's face or clypeus.
 The underside, or sternum, is yellow.
 The mouthparts are distinctive with light brown chelicerae, yellow labium and yellow maxillae.